WrestleMania XXIV: Main event matches

 Next was Randy Orton defending his WWE Championship against Triple H and John Cena in a triple threat match, which is a standard match involving three wrestlers with no disqualifications.
 For his entrance, Cena had the Jones High School Marching Tigers marching band perform an instrumental version of his theme song "The Time Is Now" live.
 During the match, when Triple H had held Orton in a sleeper hold, Cena picked up both Orton and Triple H for an FU, but Triple H dropped down and low blowed him.
 Orton then dominated the match for some time; one highlight of the match featured Orton performing a crossbody from the top rope on Cena, while the latter was held on Triple H's shoulders in a seating position.
 Orton also performed a DDT to both Cena and Triple H simultaneously.
 Orton then tried to perform an RKO on Cena, but he countered and threw Orton onto Triple H. Triple H then started targeting Orton's legs and using some submissions on him.
 The match came to an end when Cena had Triple H on his shoulders for the FU, but was countered into a Pedigree.
 As Triple H was in the pin, Orton punted Triple H and pinned Cena to win the match and retain the WWE Championship.

-The next match was the No Disqualification match between Big Show and Floyd Mayweather Jr. Early in the match, Mayweather repeatedly escaped Big Show's grasp and delivered body shots to him.
+The next match was the No Disqualification match between Big Show and Floyd Mayweather.
+Early in the match, Mayweather repeatedly escaped Big Show's grasp and delivered body shots to him.
 Mayweather and his accomplices tried to "walk out" of the match, but Big Show walked up the ramp and brought Mayweather back in the ring.
 As Big Show was about to chokeslam Mayweather, one of Mayweather's accomplices struck a steel chair on Big Show's back, and the latter chokeslammed him in retaliation.
 Capitalizing from this distraction, Mayweather grabbed that chair and hit Big Show multiple times on the head with it.
 Finally, Mayweather removed his right glove and put on a pair of brass knuckles to hit Big Show in the face.
 As a result, Big Show was knocked out as he could not answer the referee's ten count, and Mayweather was declared the winner.